SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 Open the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java` file.

-Add the first route by adding the following at `//TODO: Create cart router` marker
+Add the first route by adding the following at `//TODO: Create cart router` marker:

 ~~~java
 router.get("/services/cart/:cartId").handler(this::getCart);
 ~~~

-Add the second route by adding the following at `//TODO: Create carts router` marker
+Add the second route by adding the following at `//TODO: Create carts router` marker:

 ~~~java
 router.get("/services/carts").handler(this::getCarts);
 ~~~

 The `this::getCarts` is a lambda reference to the `getCarts(RoutingContext)`.
-Another way to write this would be like this
+Another way to write this would be like this:

 ~~~java
 router.get("/services/carts").handler(rc -> {